 The Best Time to Visit by Month & Weather

-In this section you’ll get an idea of what the weather will be like each month.
+In this section, you’ll get an idea of what the weather will be like each month.
 Alaska is a large state that covers thousands of miles and varying landscapes.
 The largest temperate rainforest in the world is here.
 Further north, much of the state is in the Arctic Circle.
-As you can see, temperatures can vary dramatically depending where you visit.
+As you can see, temperatures can vary dramatically depending on where you visit.

 For the most part, people aren’t going to the Arctic Circle but instead are visiting the southern regions of Alaska (with the exception of Denali which is a little further North).
 These recommendations cover much of these more popular areas, but things may be different if you’re planning your entire trip to Fairbanks, for example.

-Also keep in mind that Alaska’s version of a ‘hot’ day means temperatures in the high 70’s to low 80’s.
+Also, keep in mind that Alaska’s version of a ‘hot’ day means temperatures in the high 70’s to low 80’s.
 But don’t be fooled, it can get quite warm once the sun comes out.

 Pro Tip: Layers are key for any time of year but especially during the summer months.
 The weather can go from sunny and feeling hot to cloudy to rainy and windy and back again.

 Average temperatures: -3 – 15F | Daylight in Anchorage: 5 1/2 – 10 1/2 hours

 Do you love 5 hours of daylight and negative temperatures?
 How about gale force winds for some extra fun?
 January and February are typically the coldest months of the year and the dreariest.
 This time of year isn’t for the faint of heart.
 If you want to see the northern lights or go ice fishing, this could be a good time to visit.
 These months are typically great for skiing, snowboarding, cross-country skiing, and fat-tire biking as well.
 The sunrises and sunsets are dramatic and beautiful.